Lavinemakalek/Age-Calculator/README.md

 This is an Age Calculator App.
-I have used Html, CSS add Javascript for functionality.
+I have used Html, CSS and Javascript for functionality.